My brother-in-law, Bill McGowan, passed away unexpectedly last week.

 We couldn’t see straight, we were laughing so hard, but no one laughed harder than Bill.

 And it was the biggest, kindest, most generous heart of anyone I’ve ever known.

-He didn’t just spoil you with stuff – although his stuff was pretty cool; stuff wasn’t what mattered to him – or Sherie.
+He didn’t just spoil you with stuff–although his stuff was pretty cool.
+Stuff wasn’t what mattered to him–or to Sherie.

 His rare form of generosity was attention.

-The kind that looks you in your eyes and sees you in your heart.
+The kind that looks you in the eyes and sees into your heart.

 Or even tried to live.

-The kind that never tells you what to see, or how to see it, or how to feel it – or even, what to think of it.
+The kind of attention that never tells you what to see or how to see it or, how to feel it–or even, what to think of it.

 Bill’s raw, genuine attention made you feel like you mattered.

 If you were going through a tough time, Bill was there for you–always.